Litepie/Teams/IMPLEMENTATION_SUMMARY.md

-# Litepie Teams Package - Implementation Summary
+# Lavalite Teams Package - Implementation Summary

 ## Package Overview

-The Litepie Teams package has been successfully created as a modern, feature-rich Laravel 12 package with comprehensive multi-tenant support and integration with the Litepie ecosystem.
+The Lavalite Teams package has been successfully created as a modern, feature-rich Laravel 12 package with comprehensive multi-tenant support and integration with the Litepie ecosystem.

 ## ✅ Completed Components